Time To Rebuild The Malaysian Judiciary

 Let them, once more, gain the hallowed grounds they used to tread only decades ago.

 This will allow our judges to emerge from the shadows of fear.
 This newfound freedom will allow them to uphold the Rule of Law, to preserve the sanctity of the Federal Constitution.
-They should be enabled to recall their oath of office.
+It should enable them to recall their oath of office.

 Will the judiciary, phoenix-like, rise to the challenge?